 Allison is a Fellow of the American Academy of Matrimonial Lawyers, of which there are less than ten in the Tidewater area and less than 60 in all of Virginia.
 AAML Fellows are highly skilled negotiators and litigators who represent individuals in all facets of family law.
 These areas include divorce, annulment, prenuptial agreements, postnuptial agreements, marital settlement agreements, child custody and visitation, business valuations, property valuations and division, alimony, child support and other family law issues.
 She is currently serving as the Publicity chairman of the Virginia chapter of the AAML.

 Allison is also a member of the Virginia Beach Bar Association (VBBA), Virginia State Bar Association (VBA), and Virginia Trial Lawyers Association.
 She has been very active with the VBBA, serving on the Young Lawyers Committee from 2003 to 2008, chairing that committee in 2007 and 2008.
-She also co-chaired the Membership Committee from 2009 to 2011 and the Golf Committee in 2017.
-She is currently serving as the chair on the Golf Committee.
+She also co-chaired the Membership Committee from 2009 to 2011, co-chaired the Golf Committee in 2017 and chaired the Golf Committee in 2018.
+She is currently serving as a director on the Board.
 She has also been a member of the VBA Family Law Coalition since November 2015.

-Allison has been honored/recognized by numerous organizations: Top Lawyer by Coastal Virginia Magazine; AV rated by Martindale-Hubbell; a moderator for Virginia CLE; and achieving a 10.0 rating by AVVO.
+Allison has been honored/recognized by numerous organizations: Top Lawyer by Coastal Virginia Magazine; AV rated by Martindale-Hubbell and achieving a 10.0 rating by AVVO.

 Outside of the law, Allison has served on the Board of Directors for REACH (Reading Enriches All Children), Inc. REACH is a local non-profit that supports the literacy needs of homeless and at-risk children living in shelters throughout the Hampton Roads area.
 Allison started as a director in 2009, became Vice-President of Programs in 2011, and served as President from 2012 through 2016.